-4 Black Army officers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows
+4 Black Army soldiers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows

 “IHOP and its franchisees do not condone the statements made by the guest in this video, and will not tolerate racism, bigotry or harassment of any kind,” the spokesperson said.
 “For more than 60 years, we have strived to create a warm and hospitable dining experience for all guests, and this isolated incident is not reflected of that ongoing commitment.”

-Elaine Baldwin, the mother of one of the Army officers at the IHOP, Jaime Crankfield Jr., told WUSA that her son was in tears and “didn’t understand why it happened and why people act like that.”
+Elaine Baldwin, the mother of one of the soldiers at the IHOP, Jaime Crankfield Jr., told WUSA that her son was in tears and “didn’t understand why it happened and why people act like that.”
 Baldwin, an Army veteran who said she spent three tours overseas, noted to the outlet that the video “brings awareness to everyone about racism and issues in this world and here that we’re going to have to fix.”

 “No one should have to be treated like that, especially soldiers,” Baldwin said to WUSA.